Taj Noor: Career

-Taj Noor was born in the town of Salem, Tamil Nadu to a district collector Usman Ali Khan and his wife Habibonisha and has two elder brothers and two elder sisters.
-He completed his education in Salem, attending the Bharatiya Vidyalaya and the Pavadi Boys High School and then continued his collegiate education at Government Arts College, Salem with Physics as his major subject.
-Taj Noor assisted music director A. R. Rahman, after joining his team in 1996.
-Initially, his major responsibility was to maintain all the back-ups for the work done by Rahman, with the job being particularly important before the technology boom in the late 1990s.
+Taj Noor earlier assisted music director A. R. Rahman and worked as his keyboard player and coordinator.

 His first solo film soundtrack was for the romantic drama film, Aayiram Muthangaludan Thenmozhi (2012), though delays meant that the soundtrack albums of Pandiraj's Vamsam (2010) and Eththan (2011) released before hand.
 He also previously worked on the Rambha-starrer Vidiyum Varai Kaathiru, but the film was shelved.
 For Aayiram Muthangaludan Thenmozhi, Taj Noor composed the music based on the seasons in the Kurinji, Mullai, Marutham, Neithal and Palai regions and used mostly the violin, viola and cello to record the songs.
 The film's director, Shanmugaraj, was a good friend of Pandiraj and recommended that Taj Noor should be selected for Pandiraj's second venture.
-Taj Noor made a breakthrough in the music industry with the album of Vamsam, winning acclaim for his work, especially for the "Marudaani" song.
+Taj Noor made a breakthrough in the music industry with the album of Vamsam.
 He won further acclaim for his work in Eththan, though several of his subsequent albums had audio launches but did not have a theatrical release including Mallukattu, Adithalam, Swasame and Kaliyugam, where he worked alongside Siddharth Vipin and Arunagiri.
-Furthermore, other ventures saw him removed after beginning work such as Samuthirakani's Poraali (2011) or shelved midst production such as Ilankannan's Om, starring Arjun and Pallavi Subhash and the Sarathkumar-Iniya starrer Velachery.
+Over the years, he has composed music for 20 films.

+In addition to cinema, Taj Noor also has a presence in the advertising industry, composing music for over 500 advertising films for brands such as Chennai Silk, Saravana Stores, Ramraj, and Kumaran Silks.

+As an author, Taj Noor penned the book Tarani Aḷum Kanini Isai, a comprehensive guide for aspiring musicians and filmmakers.